 Asset Protection Strategies

-With proper planning you can receive the medical and custodial care you need while receiving government entitlement benefits such as Medicaid, and preserving assets for your spouse.
-Just remember: the earlier you start planning, the better.
+With proper planning you may receive the medical and custodial care you need while receiving government entitlement benefits such as Medicaid, and preserving assets for your spouse.
+In most cases, the earlier you start planning, the better.

 At Raskin & Makofsky, LLP, our Certified Elder Law Attorneys* have handled asset protection and Medicaid issues for clients on Long Island and throughout New York State since 1991.
 We will take the time necessary to thoroughly review your case and determine the best legal strategy for you and your family.

 To schedule an initial consultation to discuss asset protection with a lawyer at our firm call (516) 228-6522 today or contact us online.

 Protecting Assets from Medicaid and Taxes

 Without proper planning the need for long-term health care and burdensome estate taxes can potentially reduce your assets.
 We can choose from a variety of asset protection tools to find the strategy that fits you best: